-Friends of the late Duane Marsh of South Heart will honor his memory by adding his portrait in the NDSA’s Memorial Hall.
+Friends of the late Duane Marsh of South Heart honored his memory by adding his portrait in the NDSA’s Memorial Hall.

 On Sept.
 24, 1981, Duane married Doris Dukart at St. Mary’s Catholic Church in South Heart.
 The couple made their home near South Heart and were blessed with five children, Vanna, Amy Larissa, Brielle and Emerson (twins).
 Duane, Doris and the kids ran a dairy operation until 2009.